toniclecb/springbootregistration/readme.md

 RegisterControllerTest was created to test method insertRegister.
 We start creating RequestSpecification, this has the port and the endpoint of request.
 Then we do the request by method given(), save the response and finally compare it using "asserts".

+### 112_controller

+Create update method and delete method in classes RegisterController and RegisterService.
+In the controller we must use the annotations @PutMapping and @DeleteMapping.
+In the delete method we pass a parameter by url, then we must the annotation @PathVariable("id").
+**ResourceNotFoundException**: Was created to return a response with the information that there isn't a element with the ID sent (the record was not found).